 Her essays have appeared in Theater, PAJ, Huffington Post, and Transformations.
 With Joseph Roach, she is co-editor of Theater’s 2010 issue on postglobal dance.
 Between 2006 and 2012, she served as the artistic director of Professor Roach’s World Performance Project at Yale.

 She graduated magna cum laude with a BA in English from Yale ’06 and holds an MA in American Studies from Yale ’11.
-Currently, she is an assistant professor (adjunct) in Theater Studies and the Directing Program of Yale School of Drama, and director of dance studies at Yale, where she has directed the dance curriculum since its inception in 2006.
+Currently, she is an associate professor (adjunct) appointed in Theater Studies and in the Directing Program of Yale School of Drama, and director of dance studies at Yale, where she has directed the dance curriculum since its inception in 2006.